If you’re going through a bad breakup, then you already know how gut-wrenchingly painful it feels.

 We can soldier through the pain and come out on the other side happier, wiser and improved.

 Or we can fall and stay fallen.
 We can give up.
 We can decide love is hopeless and not for us—but going the negative route just guarantees more pain.
-And, as gut wrenchingly painful as it is, choosing to make the most of it and move on from the pain is the option that will free us from pain the soonest.
+And, as gut wrenchingly painful as breakups are, choosing to make the most of it and move on from the pain is the option that will free us from pain the soonest.

 Forgiveness is both incredibly difficult and essential.
-And, if we’re feeling wounded by someone else, the small part of us might protest violently at the idea of forgiving them, because it feels like we’re letting someone else get off without punishment for what they did.
+And, if we’re feeling wounded by someone else, the small part of us might protest violently at the idea of forgiving them and moving on, because it feels like we’re letting someone else get off without punishment for what they did.

 The problem is, by holding onto hurt and upset, the only person we’re really hurting is ourselves.
 We are the only one who is diminished when we try to punish the other person in our own minds.
 That’s why you don’t do forgiveness for someone else, you do it for yourself.
 And, it’s a skill that takes practice.